Crafting ideas

 photo source: revistadinlemn.ro

 Structuring also looks great on fir or oak floors.
 A very nice effect is achieved if you apply a coat of paint over the structured wood and then sand.
-Sanding can be done in 2 ways: either you remove the paint only from the late wood, which highlights the design even more, or you insist on it, so that it remains partially on the wood, the effect obtained is that of "washed" wood, i.e. a little painted, but you can still see the wood unevenly.
-The washed effect also looks good on unfinished wood.
+Sanding can be done in 2 ways: you can either remove the paint only from the late wood, which emphasizes the design even more, or you can insist on leaving some of the paint on the wood, which gives the effect of "washed" wood, i.e. lightly painted, but still showing the wood unevenly.
+The washed effect also looks good on unstructured wood.

 wood antiquing